alioh/alioh.github.io/_posts/2019-7-12-DSND-Capstone-Project.md

 <h4 align="left">What are the most events we have in our transcripts</h4>
 <img src="https://alioh.github.io/images/2019-7-12/a8-1.jpg">
 <br>
-<p align="left">Transaction have the most amount of rows in the transcript dataframe with around 140k, almost half of our dataframes total.<font size="1" color="white"> e</font></p>
+<p align="left">Transaction have the most amount of rows in the transcript data frame with around 140k, almost half of our data frames total.<font size="1" color="white"> e</font></p>

 <h3 align="left">B. Multivariate Exploration</h3>
-<h4 align="left">What is the most common promotion for children, teens, young adult, adult and elderly customors?</h4>
+<h4 align="left">What is the most common promotion for children, teens, young adult, adult and elderly customers</h4>
 <img src="https://alioh.github.io/images/2019-7-12/b1-1.jpg">
 <br>
 <p align="left">